-Back in the eighties, if you didn’t know this, there was this ‘class’ of people known as ‘Yuppies.’
+Back in the eighties, if you didn’t know, there was a ‘class’ of people known as ‘Yuppies.’
 (Which either stood for ‘Young Urban Professional’ or ‘Young Upwardly Mobile Professional depending on what source you look at.)
-They were typically characterized as being greedy, power hungry, obsessed with work and money and climbing up the social ladder.
+They were typically characterised as being greedy, power hungry, obsessed with work and money and climbing up the social ladder.
 Usually they could be found flaunting their cash on designer clothes and expensive restaurants.
 They strutted around the world treating everyone as though they were dirt and that they had the god given right to everything under the sun.
-The common consensus is that the Yuppies were a bad group of people.
+The common consensus is that the yuppie were a bad group of people.
 They were selfish, they were greedy and they were arrogant.
-Honesty and fairness was an alien concept to the yuppie.
-The yuppie was very much a product of the eighties and like most of that decade they are now considered as something vile and tasteless.
-But by the early nineties the term had fallen out of favour and Time magazine even announced ‘the death of the yuppie’ at one stage.
+Honesty and fairness were alien concepts to the yuppie.
+The yuppie was very much a product of the eighties and like most of that decade they are now considered as tasteless.
+By the early nineties the term had fallen out of favour and Time magazine even announced ‘the death of the yuppie.’
 But what really did happen to the yuppie?

-It is most probable, therefore, that the yuppie vanished because the media just got bored of them.
-With nobody to keep them in consciousness the idea of the yuppie just faded from contemporary society and became something of the past.
-They were still around it was just that they and their lifestyles were mostly ignored.
-It’s a very similar situation to that of Chavs in our own time.
-A few years ago the Chav, it seemed, was everywhere.
+It is most probable, therefore, that the yuppie only vanished because the media got bored of them.
+With nobody to keep them in the public consciousness the idea of the yuppie faded from contemporary society and became something of the past, a part of history.
+They were still around, it was just that they and their lifestyles were mostly ignored.
+It’s a very similar situation to that of chavs in our own time.
+A few years ago the chav, it seemed, was everywhere.
 They were lampooned in comedy sketches and what not whilst the media had a field day over how terrible they were.
-And yet here we are today and you hardly ever see the word Chav mentioned any more.
+And yet here we are today, you hardly ever see the word chav mentioned any more.
 It may crop up on a rare occasion but other than that the term has become antiquated.
-Ask a modern thirteen year old what a Chav is and chances are they won’t have a clue what you are talking.
-And yet… I could walk down the high street and I would probably see a number of people who could be described as ‘Chav.’
+Ask a modern thirteen year old what a chav is and the chances are they won’t have a clue what you are talking about.
+And yet… I could walk down the high street and I would probably see a number of people who could be described as ‘chav.’
 They’re still around… They haven’t gone anywhere.
-It’s just that as a society we now tend to ignore them and these days it is the Beliebers who garner all the attention and scorn of society and the media… But rest assured that they too will fade into obscurity and be forgotten, even though there will probably still be a great many of them around…
+It’s just that as a society we now tend to ignore them and these days it is the Beliebers who garner all the attention and scorn of society and the media… But rest assured that they too will fade into obscurity and be forgotten, even though there will probably still be a great many of them around.

 And that is my point.
 Nothing happened to the yuppie.
 They just became sidelined and ignored, left to carry on with their selfish, money grabbing lifestyles in the serenity of obscurity.
 And time passed.
-Those yuppies became older and as positions above them became vacant so they got promoted.
-The money kept rolling in and they all became rich beyond the dreams of avarice… Or at least comfortably off.
-Some even settled down, started families… But they were still obsessed by work and greed and money and power.
-It’s just that they were no longer labelled as ‘yuppies’ because the term had become antiquated and outdated by that point..
-Besides which by the end of the nineties you could have hardly called them ‘young’ anymore.
-As for their arrogance and greed and selfishness and obsessiveness about work, did that go away?
-Perhaps it waned and matured slightly but I highly doubt that all those personality traits vanished in all former yuppies.
-In a lot of cases those traits have always been there and probably always will be.
-As the old idiom says, a leopard never changes it’s spots.
+Those yuppies became older and as positions above them became vacant they got promoted.
+The money kept rolling in and they all became rich beyond the dreams of avarice, or at least comfortably off.
+Some even settled down, started families.
+But they were still obsessed by work and greed and money and power.
+It’s just that they were no longer labelled as ‘yuppies’ because the term had become antiquated and outdated by that point.

-In the end it’s quite clear that the yuppie must surely have triumphed.
+It’s quite clear that the yuppie must surely have triumphed.
 Many of them got what they wanted.
 They reached the peak of their careers and they achieved their ultimate goal: Power.
-Those that were once called Yuppies are now in control.
-They are the managers and the high end board members, they are the commissioners and the controllers… They are the ones in charge.
-And given how bad the yuppies were claimed to be that seems a very scary prospect.
-Worst of all it does seem to be a theory that makes sense when we look at the state of our economies.
+Those that were once called yuppies are now in control.
+They are the managers and the high end board members, they are the commissioners and the controllers.
+They are the ones in charge.
+Given how bad the yuppies were claimed to be that seems a very scary prospect.
+Worst of all, it does seem to be a theory that makes sense when we look at the state of our economies.
 The bankers are running amok, taking huge bonuses and carrying on as though they never did anything wrong, a very yuppie thing to do.
 Isn’t it curious that they, most of the ones who have really done wrong, could have perhaps been yuppies?
 Their selfishness, greed and arrogance would certainly fit them into that category.
 You can see them in every other career as well now.
-The publishing industry is certainly now full of the arrogance that characterised the yuppie, for instance rejecting books for the flimsiest and most nonsensical of reasons, like the fact they have a prologue.
+The publishing industry is certainly now full of the arrogance that characterised the yuppie, for instance rejecting books for the flimsiest and most nonsensical of reasons, like the fact that they have a prologue for example.
 To me that sounds like a very arrogant and snobbish thing to do and perhaps very typical of the yuppie.
-The yuppies are our politicians (Look at the PM… Selfish, arrogant, full of himself… but that might also be because he’s an Etonian hee-haw…) Wherever you look, be it music, publishing, business, banking, politics… It’s most likely that it is now the yuppies who are holding the strings.
-I’m not saying that they were all once Yuppies, far from it… But it’s fair to say that in many places the former yuppies are now in charge.
-If this is truly a good or bad thing i don’t really know, but from what I can see of the bankers and of the greed of the corporations, it looks like a bad thing.
+The yuppies are our politicians (Look at the David Cameron… Selfish, arrogant, full of himself…) Wherever you look, be it music, publishing, business, banking, politics… It’s most likely that it is now the former yuppies who are holding the strings.
+I’m not saying that they were all once yuppies, far from it… But it’s fair to say that in many places the former yuppies are now in charge.
+If this is truly a good or bad thing I don’t really know, but from what I can see of the bankers and of the greed of the corporations, it looks like a bad thing.